 Radux Devices LCC

-Greg Gordon, M.D., an Interventional Radiologist at UNMC and the Veteran’s Administration, is commercializing new tools that help reduce radiation exposure.
-The devices also reduce the stress and strain often experienced by interventional radiologists, which could improve their work flow, efficiency, career longevity and quality of life.
+Greg Gordon, M.D., a former interventional radiologist at UNMC and the Veteran’s Administration, is commercializing new tools that help reduce radiation exposure.
+The devices also reduce the stress and strain often experienced by interventional radiologists, improving their work flow, efficiency, career longevity and quality of life.

 ScanMed of Resonance Innovation Inc.